Course Introduction to Programming

 Regardless of whether the condition in the first if is true or false, the second if will also be checked.

-If has a remainder other than in the split for , then the second printf will be executed.
+If has a remainder different from when divided by , then the second printf will be executed.